AI in manufacturing:

 Defect detection

 Defect detection, enhanced with computer vision, uses high-resolution cameras to scan every production angle.
 Such systems automatically flag even the slightest faults the human eye might miss.
 Intelligent systems then trigger correcting measures.
 For instance, AI can identify even minor flaws in a product, either keeping it for repair or giving designers the possibility to improve the product before it becomes a major fault for end-users.
 This helps reduce product returns and overall wastage.
-In addition, in-depth quality control using AI ensures products’ high quality for a faster time to market.
+In addition, in-depth quality testing using AI ensures products’ high quality for a faster time to market.

 Workplace safety